amane1234/A520m-itx-ac-with-NAVI/README.md

 ## Disable ACPI injections for OS multi booting by using OpenCore_NO_ACPI_Build

-Ryzentosh requires a lot of SSDT / Patch / Quirks modifications, which are the main reasons of BSOD.
+Ryzentosh requires a lot of SSDT / Patch / Quirks modifications, which are the main reasons of BSOD in Windows.

-Thus, if you are using Ryzentosh and Windows, I personally recommand to use NO_ACPI_Build version of OC.
+If you are using Ryzentosh and Windows, I personally recommand to use NO_ACPI_Build version of OC.

 ### How to: